 This is it!
-The last post on our discussion of Rowling’s outlining process and how she used the concept of series to develop her complex plots.
+The last post on Rowling’s outlining process and how she used series to develop her complex plots.

 - A series is the repetition of any narrative element within a story (like a person, an object, or even a place or phrase).
-Some examples of series from Harry Potter and the Order of the Phoenix include: The Hall of Prophecy; Harry’s feelings for Cho and Ginny; Dumbledore’s Army; the Order of the Phoenix; Harry’s Occlumency lessons with Snape, and the mystery of Hagrid’s half-brother, Grawp.
+Some examples of series from Harry Potter and the Order of the Phoenix include: The Hall of Prophecy; Harry’s feelings for Cho and Ginny; Dumbledore’s Army; the Order of the Phoenix; Harry’s Occlumency lessons with Snape; and the mystery of Hagrid’s half-brother, Grawp.

-When Rowling outlined Order of the Phoenix, she was able to keep track of her complicated plot by dividing it into columns on paper based on which series a storyline belonged to and jotting down the development of each series for each chapter.
-And it’s because Rowling took the time to break down her plot into individual series that she was able to precisely place throughout her story the important elements of suspense, surprise and shock.
+When Rowling outlined Order of the Phoenix, she was able to keep track of her complicated plot by dividing it into columns on paper based on which series a storyline belonged to and jotting down the development of each series in each chapter.
+And it’s because Rowling took the time to break down her plot into individual series that she was able to precisely place throughout her story the important elements of suspense, surprise, and shock.

-Readers love books that have suspense, surprise and shock.
-In fact, a book that’s lacking suspense, surprise or shock is not an easy fix.
-You can’t just throw a random bar brawl into a story about nuns living in a convent and expect that to surprise or shock a reader (although it will probably annoy her).
-The hardest part about including the three S’s is figuring out how to organically grow them from the roots of your story, and that’s what Rowling is so good at in her Harry Potter books.
+Unfortunately, a book that’s lacking suspense, surprise, or shock is not easily fixed.
+You cannot just toss a random bar brawl into a story and expect it to surprise or shock a reader.
+The hardest part about including the three S’s is figuring out how to organically grow them from the roots of your story, and that’s what Rowling is so good at in her Potter books.

-By dividing her story into series and then noting the development of each series in its own column, Rowling was able to pinpoint when, where and how she would surprise or shock her readers or continue to leave them in suspense.
+By dividing her story into series and then noting the development of each series in its own column, Rowling was able to pinpoint when, where, and how she would surprise or shock her readers, or continue leaving them in suspense.

 The effect of suspense is achieved when we are continually told what we don’t know . . .
 The iterations [of a series] are closer together and they are well managed to produce the effect that something is imminently going to be communicated to us.

 An example of suspense would be the “Hagrid + Grawp” series.
-Rowling obviously changes things between the time of writing this outline and penning the final draft, but even in the outline Rowling plans to continually remind us of Hagrid’s injuries without telling us where he’s getting those injuries from.
-She continues to build the suspense by mentioning his injuries becoming bloodier and more frequent until nearly the end of the book when she relieves the suspense by revealing the secret behind his injuries in Chapter 30, which is aptly titled “Grawp.”
-That’s suspense.
-Now for surprise.
+Rowling obviously changes things between this outline and the final draft, but still, she plans from the beginning to continually remind us of Hagrid’s injuries without telling us where he’s getting the injuries from.
+She continues to build the suspense by mentioning his injuries getting bloodier and more frequent, until nearly the end of the book when she relieves the suspense by revealing the secret behind his injuries in Chapter 30, aptly titled “Grawp.”

 Here’s Horwitz on how to surprise readers: